openaudiosearch/openaudiosearch/README.md

 docker-compose exec worker python task-run.py download_models
 ```

-Elastic Search wants quite a lot of free space.
+Elastic Search wants quite a lot of free disc space.
 If the threshold is not met, it refuses to do anything.
 Run the script at `oas_core/scripts/elastic-disable-threshold.sh` to disable the disc threshold (does not persist across Elastic restarts):
 ``` sh
 docker-compose exec backend bash scripts/elastic-disable-threshold.sh
 ```